jzornow/contact-list/README.md

 UI should offer an index page, a show page, and forms to edit a Contact.
 There should also be a delete button.

 A `Contact` is:
-- First name
+- First name, required
-- Last name
+- Last name, optional
-- Phone Number
+- Phone Number, required

 ## Validations
 - A name can contain letters or a dash or a space